 Two alarm outputs (Low Alarm and High Alarm) are included on the flow meter terminal block.
-The alarm outputs use optical relays that are normally-open single-pole relays with one common connection.
+The alarm outputs relays are normally-open single-pole relays with one common connection.

 There are two connection options for alarm outputs-the first with a separate power supply (isolated) and the second using the flow meter power supply (non-isolated).
-Use the first option with a separate power supply if a specific voltage is needed for the alarm output.
+Use a separate power supply if a specific voltage is needed for the alarm output.
 Use the second (non-isolated) configuration if the voltage at the flow meter's power supply is an acceptable driver voltage for the load connected.
 (Take into account that the current used by your alarm loads have to come from the flow meter's power supply.)
 In either case, the voltage of the alarm output is the same as the voltage supplied to the circuit.

-To use an external power supply for an isolated alarm output, connect as shown in Figure 2-15 or Figure 2-17.
-To use the internally powered, non-isolated alarm output connect as shown in Figure 2-16 or Figure 2-18.
+To use an external power supply for an isolated alarm output, connect as shown in Figure 2-7.
+To use the internally powered, non-isolated alarm output connect as shown in Figure 2-8.
 For a window alarm connect both outputs together.

-Figure 2-15.
+Figure 2-7.
 Isolated Alarm Output Connections

-Figure 2-16.
-Non-Isolated Alarm Connections
+Figure 2-8.
+Non-isolated Alarm Output Connections